rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     source $RDECK_BASE/etc/bash_completion.bash

-Press the Tab key when you're writing a Git command, and it should return a set of suggestions for you to pick from:
+Press the Tab key when you're writing a dispatch command, and it should return a set of suggestions for you to pick from:

     $ dispatch <tab><tab>